 The 5G System is extended to support Time sensitive communication as defined in IEEE P802.1Qcc [95].

-IEEE TSN is a set of standards to define mechanisms for the time-sensitive (i.e. deterministic) transmission of data over Ethernet networks as in Time-Sensitive Networking (TSN) of the IEEE P802.1Qcc [95].
-Integration of 5G System with TSN networks that are based on IEEE TSN (IEEE P802.1Qcc [95]) is supported.
+In this Release of the specification, integration of 5G System with TSN networks that are based on IEEE TSN (IEEE P802.1Qcc [95]) is supported.
+IEEE TSN is a set of standards to define mechanisms for the time-sensitive (i.e. deterministic) transmission of data over Ethernet networks.

-In this Release of the specification, it is about integration of 5G System with IEEE TSN (IEEE P802.1Qcc [95]).